googlefonts/googlefonts-project-template/README.md

 * Place your font sources in the `sources` directory.

+ Unlike many open source distributors, Google Fonts is a **curated content**.
+Fonts shipped to the platform have to match the [Google Fonts Specifications](https://github.com/googlefonts/gf-docs/tree/main/Spec).
+Please read them carefully.

 * Then reference the sources in the file `sources/config.yaml`, as well as making any other changes you would like to make based on the instructions in the [Google Font Builder documentation](https://github.com/googlefonts/gftools/blob/main/Lib/gftools/builder/__init__.py).

-* Unlike many open source distributors, Google Fonts is a **curated content**.
-Fonts ship to the platform have to match the [Google Fonts Specifications](https://github.com/googlefonts/gf-docs/tree/main/Spec).
-Please read them carefully.

 * Add yourself to the `AUTHORS.txt` and `CONTRIBUTORS.txt` files.

 * Update the first line of the OFL.txt (year and project name).
 Update also the Copyright string in the sources, it has to be the same as the OFL.txt.
+The `.glyphs` file in this repo gives you required base charset and font info.

 * Remove this section from the readme. :-)